open-mmlab/mmrazor/docs/en/tutorials/learn_about_configs.md

 ## Config Name Style

 We follow the below convention to name config files.
 Contributors are advised to follow the same style.
 The config file names are divided into four parts: algorithm info, module information, training information and data information.
-Logically, different parts are concatenated by underscores
+Logically, different parts are concatenated by underscores.

 `'_'`, and words in the same part are concatenated by dashes `'-'`.